ithinkdancan/custom-sidebars/readme.txt

 == Changelog ==

+= 2.0.9.7 =
+* New: Assign a Sidebar to 404 pages via the Sidebar Location dialog.

 = 2.0.9.6 =
 *		Fix: In some browsers the "Add sidebar" popup was partially hidden.
 *		Fix: Sometimes the dropdown list of a multiselect list stayed open.